-- City Deal: Prime Minisiter Turnbull announced a City Deal for Geelong and our region in January 2018, delivering an incredible opportunity for the Corangamite electorate
+- City Deal: Former Prime Minister Turnbull announced a City Deal for Geelong and our region in January 2018, delivering an incredible opportunity for the Corangamite electorate

-- Australian Bureau of Statistics National Data Acquisition Centre: the esbtablishment of a major ABS office in Geelong has brought close to 300 jobs to Geelong
+- Australian Bureau of Statistics National Data Acquisition Centre: the establishment of a major ABS office in Geelong has brought close to 300 jobs to Geelong

 - Geelong Region Innovation and Investment Fund: Turnbull government delivered $15 million of the $29.5 million fund which has delivered in excess of 840 new jobs for many local businesses including Carbon Revolution, Carbon Revolution, AKD Softwoods and Australian Lamb Company

 - Clean Energy Finance Corporation: the CEFC is backing local jobs by investing $10 million for Carbon Revolution, supporting its expansion plans, and $68 million in the construction of Worksafe’s Geelong headquarters

 - Future Fibres Research Hub: $4.7 million Australian Research Council grant to help develop Deakin University’s advanced fibres research and development

 - Geelong Region Job Connections: $3.1 million allocated to the Geelong region to support local job creation programs and a local employment facilitator (Simon French) engaged by the Department of Employment

 - Next Generation Manufacturing Investment Fund: $1.26 million for HeiQ to establish commercial manufacturing facility at Deakin, $516,012 for Colac’s Australian Lamb Company; $2,173,333 for Lara’s SNF Australia to boost local manufacturing jobs